cyberark/conjur/docs/tutorials/integrations/nginx.md

 ```

 This block gives NGINX its directions on how to perform TLS. ("ssl" is a name
-for an older standard for TLS and is still often used synomymously.)
+for an older standard for TLS and is still often used interchangeably.)

 The `certificate` is a public key, and the `certificate_key` is the
 corresponding private key.
 NGINX maintains [documentation][nginx-https] about
-how to configure the server for HTTPS, including production optmization
+how to configure the server for HTTPS, including production optimization
 guidelines and the values of many default settings, so that is worth reading.

 [nginx-https]: https://nginx.org/en/docs/http/configuring_https_servers.html